 Ceredigion includes articles (in both Welsh and English) on all aspects of the history of Ceredigion, as well as reviews of relevant publications.
 Recent editions have discussed topics as diverse as Rural life in wartime, Prehistoric Funeral Rites, Photographs of Victorian criminals and a look at the lives of various notable residents of the county.
 For a full list see the table of contents of recent editions.

 The Society welcomes contributions of suitable articles for possible publication in Ceredigion.
-Please note the following guidelines:

 Please send any submissions to the Editor.